Music of Zambia: Instruments

-Popular music
+Popular Music

-After independence in 1964, the most important source of popular music was the Zambia Broadcasting Service and affiliated bands like Lusaka Radio Band who soon changed their name to The Big Gold Six.
+After independence in 1964, the most important source of popular music was the Zambia National Broadcasting Service and affiliated bands like Lusaka Radio Band who soon changed their name to The Big Gold Six.
 Record companies soon formed, with most recordings made at Peter Msungilo's DB Studios in Lusaka, and records pressed in Ndola by the Teal Record Company.

 The northern, copper-producing area of Zambia was known for singers like John Lushi, William Mapulanga and Stephen Tsotsi Kasumali.
 Their guitar-based music grew gradually into Zamrock, which used mostly English lyrics in rock songs.
 Bands included the Machine-Gunners and Musi-o-tunya.
 The most popular band in Zambian history soon emerged, Jaggari Chanda's Witch.

 In the late 1970s, President Kenneth Kaunda ordered that 95% of the music on the radio had to be Zambian.
 He hoped to encourage the formation of a Zambian national identity.
 Rather than using their folk roots, however, Zambians attempted to become pop stars.
 By the mid-1980s, the result was kalindula music.
 Bands included the Masasu Band, Serenje Kalindula and Junior Mulemena Boys.
 Amayenge is considered one of the best kalindula bands of the past twenty years.
 Another top artist is Brian Chilala who, together with his band Ngoma Zasu, continues in the electric kalindula tradition.
 An annual concert of traditional bands (not just kalindula) was recently begun by the Chikuni Radio station in Chikuni in the Southern Province.
 Two of the most popular bands from that festival are Green Mamba and Mashombe Blue Jeans.
 In addition, artists such as Alfred Chisala Kalusha Jr. based their compositions on "Imfukutu" - Bemba folk music.